 Remember, solar panels are just one part of the solar power system required for your campervan.
 The other components in a solar power system are the wiring, a charge controller and a leisure battery.
 To get the most out of your solar panels, each of these components need to be of a similar quality.

 Top Tip: Be weary of kits that provide PWM charge controllers or knock- off MPPT charge controllers.
 We initially tried to save money through buying a cheap charge controller which claimed to be MPPT but turned out to just have an MPPT sticker!
-This charge controller was a waste of time and shortly after, we invested in a real MMPT charger.
-The difference in output was huge and we felt confident we were getting the most from our solar panels.
+This charge controller was a waste of time and shortly after, we invested in a real MPPT Charge controller and the difference in output was huge.
+Learn more about solar charge controllers here.

 When choosing a solar panel for your campervan you will be faced with a number of choices.
 First you need to work out your van’s power demands, then you need to decide if you want a permanently fixed panel or are happy with a portable panel.